 Wistron has begun test production of the iPhone at its plant in India.
 If the process goes smoothly, mass production would begin in next month.
 Apple supplier, Wistron, has also begun recruiting 10,000 staff for its new plant in India for the manufacturing of iPhones.

-It can be speculated that as the current strict trade tariffs imposed by United States on China make it harder for Apple to continue business in China, the Cupertino tech giant might be shifting up to a fifth of iPhone production from China to India over the next 5 years.
-In past few months, the iPhone maker faced production difficulties in continuing operation in the country.
+It can be speculated that as the current strict trade tariffs imposed by the United States on China make it harder for Apple to continue business in China, the Cupertino tech giant might be shifting up to a fifth of iPhone production from China to India over the next 5 years.
+In the past few months, the iPhone maker faced production difficulties in continuing operation in the country.

 iPhone Production Begins in India